Projects We Support

 Many people who are homeless experience loneliness, isolation and social exclusion, so being made to feel welcome is hugely important.
 Support offered includes helping people to access accommodation, job-related training, also treatment services (such as for mental health, alcohol and/or substance addiction), as well as building skills and resilience.

-Women’s Sanctuary (£15,000 grant)
+Drop-in Support (£15,000 grant)

-Developing skill and opportunities (£15,000 grant)
+Developing Skills and Opportunities (£15,000 grant)

 For many people, a paid job is one of the most reliable routes out of homelessness.
 As well as earning money they can live on, people feel useful by being back in the workplace and can quickly regain their sense of self-worth, as well as gaining a social network.